2005.9 PGAS Programming Models Conference/Chapel (pdf):

 and TOPS (linear and nonlinear solvers).

-Babel is a compiler
+Babel is a compiler-- Chapel is coming soon:

 that generates glue code from